 How Do Parrots Have Nightmares?

-- REM sleep
+- REM sleep.

-- Non-REM (NREM) sleep
+- Non-REM (NREM) sleep.

-Subject of Nightmares
+Subject Matter of Nightmares

-- Improves their memory
+- Improved their memory.

-- Learning from experiences
+- Learning from experiences.

-- Singing better songs
+- Singing better songs.

 How Often Do Parrots Have Nightmares?